kitmenke/spark-hello-world/README.md

  1. From the IntelliJ splash screen, click open
  1. Navigate to the `spark-hello-world/pom.xml` and double click it
  1. When prompted, choose **Open as Project**

-Give IntelliJ a few minutes to download the project's dependencies.
-You'll see the progress bar in the bottom right loading.

 # Running the Structured Streaming App